NextFTC/NextFTC-Docs-v1/src/nextrunner/actions/creating-actions.md

 ### Previewing Actions

 The `Action` interface also provides a `preview()` method that can be overridden to draw a preview of the action on the FTC Dashboard field overlay.
 This is useful for visualizing the robot's path or other actions during autonomous.
+The QuickStart's `FollowTrajectoryAction` implements it to draw the trajectory!

 :::tabs key:code